h-git-m/amcl-localization-Mahmoud-Hassan/README.md

 ## 1. Project Overview

 This project takes the map produced in a previous SLAM assignment and uses it to localize the robot with **AMCL**.
-The package (originally downloaded as `robot_localization` and renamed to **`robot_navigation`**) bundles the saved map, an AMCL parameter file, and a launch file that brings up `map_server`, `amcl`, and `nav2_lifecycle_manager` together so the robot can estimate its pose (x, y, yaw) inside the known map using LiDAR scan matching against odometry.
+The package (originally downloaded as `robot_navigation` and renamed to **`robot_localization`**) bundles the saved map, an AMCL parameter file, and a launch file that brings up `map_server`, `amcl`, and `nav2_lifecycle_manager` together so the robot can estimate its pose (x, y, yaw) inside the known map using LiDAR scan matching against odometry.

 **Goals demonstrated in this run:**
 - Load the saved map with `map_server` and confirm it renders correctly in RViz.
 - Launch AMCL without errors, with `/scan` and `/odom` available.
 - Visualize map, robot model, LiDAR scan, TF tree, and particle cloud in RViz.
 - Give a deliberately wrong initial pose and observe the scan/map mismatch.
-- Give the correct initial pose and observe convergence.
+- Give the correct initial pose, drive robot around, and observe convergence.
 - Drive the robot and confirm localization stays stable while moving.
 - Confirm AMCL publishes the `map → odom` transform and that `/amcl_pose` updates continuously.